Manasvini1106/Stock-price-prediction/README.md

 Outcome:
 The meticulously engineered models achieved an impressive 5% mean accuracy variation.
 The project's success underscores the potential of Deep Learning for stock price prediction, demonstrating its tangible real-world application.

-This project not only showcases my adeptness in data processing and Deep Learning but also underscores my capacity to apply cutting-edge techniques to intricate financial datasets, yielding accurate and valuable predictions.